 You don’t need to think of careers at this point.
-You may love baking or hiking or listening to music.
+You may love baking or hiking, or listening to music.
 Write these ideas down.
 There are thousands of unique dream jobs that may suit your passions.

 3. What are you really good at?

 Your dream job is waiting where your passions and your skills meet.
 Usually, the longer you pursue your passion, the better you get at it.
 Combining your skills and passions may highlight a dream career you never even thought about.
-Moreover, if you’re looking for dream jobs that pay well, it is best to look for one you are really good at.
+Moreover, if you’re looking for dream jobs that pay well, it is best to look for one you are good at.

 When thinking about what you’re good at, don’t rely just on your own opinion.
 What do other people often praise you for?
 Singing?
 Teaching?
 Art?
-Focus on what you have a real talent for.
+Focus on what you have a natural talent for.

 4. What do you dislike doing?

 This question will have you focus in the opposite direction.
 What are the things that you particularly dislike doing?
 For example, working as a librarian might not be the best for you if you are an extrovert.

 Furthermore, think about why you dislike these activities.
 Do you dislike gardening because of being outside or because your knees hurt?
 Do you try to avoid email conversations because you dislike writing or because you don’t feel comfortable using a computer?